These

 Hydrolyzed wheat protein

-Kamut (a type of wheat)- better tolerated in some individuals
+Kamut (a type of wheat)- better tolerated in some

 Malt, malt extract, malt syrup, and malt flavoring